reddyvamsibme/lazor_project_SC_Fall2020/README.md

          if not self.filename.lower().endswith('.bff'):
             raise SystemExit("Invalid File type, try with .bff files")
    ```
-   2. Code to read the lines in the specific file type and extract the following information
+   2. Code to read the lines in the specific file type and extract the following information:
       + Points of intersection, 'o' , 'x' and fixed blocks positions
       + Lazor position and direction
       + Number of movable blocks (A,B,C)